Englewood Sailing Association, LLC.

 • Boat trailer transport.
 Our safety boats are stored offsite and with each sailing activity we need volunteers who can move the trailers to the park and launch the safety boats.
 You must have a 2" trailer hitch and be able to safely back the trailer into the water.

-• Marketing.
+• Marketing and Publicity.
 ESA has a Marketing Committee that oversees all of our publicity efforts.
 We need volunteers who are willing to manage social media platforms as well as our website.
-This committee meets every other week.

 • Board of Directors.
 ESA is run by a 9 member board of directors.
 This is not a typical organizational board as the board members also participate in the above activities.
 Most operating and strategic decisions are made by the board of directors.